Explore the breed's characteristics, health, and history — and find trusted breeders

 Boxers are known for their exuberant behavior and often remain very playful and childlike even into adulthood.

 Boxers are intelligent and easy to train dogs.
 They can be quick-tempered and prone to resource defense.
-You need a lot of exercise and activity with the right amount of rest.
+They need a lot of exercise and activity with the right amount of rest.
 Today, Boxers are rarely used as service dogs, partly because of the many health problems in this breed.

 Boxers are easy to keep both as city dogs and in rural areas, provided they receive adequate exercise and mental stimulation.
 They are friendly with children, but due to their size and energy, supervision should be provided around smaller children.
 Boxers can also get along with other pets, including cats, if properly socialized.

-| Family Friendly Lives for its family — the born family companion. | Ideal family dog |
+Lives for its family — the born family companion.

-| Child Friendly Gets on well with children — with adult supervision. | With supervision |
+Gets on well with children — with adult supervision.

-| Dog Friendly Usually gets on fine with other dogs. | Generally tolerant |
+Usually gets on fine with other dogs.

-| City Friendly Adapts well to city living and urban environments. | Well-suited to city life |
+Adapts well to city living and urban environments.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 The German Boxer is intelligent and capable of learning, which means that he benefits from diverse and varied upbringing and training.
 You can try out different dog sports with your Boxer, such as agility, obedience or even Schutzhund training.
 It's important to keep training positive and encourage frustration tolerance and impulse control, as boxers can be a bit boisterous at times.
 They tend to be very playful and can become "ball junkies" if not managed properly.
 Therefore, it is important to keep the game in moderation and also provide them with mental stimulation.
 Training should be consistent, but never hard or aggressive.
 It's also important to start socialization early so that your Boxer becomes a well-adjusted and happy dog.